Skip to Content

 Time for tasting!

 OH MY…what a flavor!
-Each bite is full of cheesy goodness with pieces of chicken and bacon, all beautifully flavored with fresh herbs.Take a bite of this quiche made with no crust
+Each bite is full of cheesy goodness with pieces of chicken and bacon, all beautifully flavored with fresh herbs.A slice of crustless chicken quiche on a white plate near a green napkin with a pan of quiche behind it.

 For more quiche ideas, check out these recipes: